Lorandil/Cross-Development-for-TinyJoypad/README.md

 ## Sample Project "Lighthouse"
 The sample project  will display a part of an image of the iconic Rubjerg Knude Fyr.
 The image is 192x256 pixels (6kB) and can be scrolled with the joystick.
-For every movement a short blip sound is played.
+With every movement a short blip sound is played.

 ![TinyJoypad and LeonardoJoypad](https://github.com/Lorandil/Cross-Development-for-TinyJoypad/blob/main/pic/TinyJoypad-and-MakerUnoJoypad-reduced.jpg)